CodezPoet/code_examples/README.md

 ### Laravel

-Example of OOP MVC in Laravel framework.
-The example connects to the WordPress REST API and displays the result in HTML.
+Example of OOP MVC PHP in Laravel framework.
+The example connects to the WordPress REST API and displays the resulting posts in HTML, using Blade templates.

 ### Symfony

-Example of OOP MVC in Symfony framework.
-The example connects with Google Search API to look for fashion, and displays the result in HTML.
+Example of OOP MVC PHP in Symfony framework.
+The example connects with Google Search API to look for fashion, and displays the result in HTML, using Twig templates.

 ### WordPress